 Electromagnetic field (EMF) exposure is linked to many acute and chronic illnesses and conditions, and electrical sensitivities are a serious emerging public health concern in which most doctors have no training.
 Everyday we are exposed to EMFs from a number of common sources that can be found where we live and work.
-Here are some tips to help you lessen or even avoid exposure:
+Here are some tips to help you protect yourself from EMF exposure.

-1) Whenever possible, avoid working directly on a laptop computer by plugging in a secondary keyboard and mouse to help lessen your exposure (this is especially helpful if you are working on it for extended periods of time).
-I highly recommend to avoid placing a laptop on your lap, especially when it’s plugged in.
-Many laptop computers produce a strong EMF, especially when plugged in to an electrical outlet as they are charging a battery in close proximity to where you rest your hands or your computer.
+Whenever possible, avoid working directly on a laptop computer with a secondary keyboard and mouse to help lessen your exposure (this is especially helpful if you are working on it for extended periods of time).
+I highly recommend avoiding working with a laptop on your lap, especially when it's plugged in.
+Many laptop computers produce strong EMF, especially when plugged into an electrical outlet.

 Electrical Wiring and Devices

 Unplug all electrical power cords and devices that are not in use and limit the use of electrical devices in the bedroom.
 All devices plugged into live electrical outlets including innocuous lamps and clock radios emit an electric field.
 However, if an electrical device is unplugged, it will not produce an electric or a magnetic field.
 EMFs can suppress the function of melatonin, a chemical essential for proper sleep, so it is important to clean up the electrical cords and devices around your bed.
 One recommendation is to switch your plug-in clock radio for a battery-operated one instead.

 EMF Exposure and Lighting